bmp-dot/nutanixapibootcamp/api_subnet_list/api_subnet_list.rst

 #.
 Click Send to submit the v3 API call

-  - The intent response provides an array of image resources, similar to GET on one entity
+  - The intent response provides an array of subnet resources
   - Take note of the uuid for the **Primary** network in the metadata section

   .. figure:: images/subnetuuid.png